The Easiest RAW Milk Yogurt -InstantPot

 But for peace-keeping purposes, we’ll say he got it for me.

-I have used that piece of magic at LEAST weekly ever since, meat, burgers, ribs, brownies, yogurt…
+I have used that piece of magic at LEAST weekly ever since, meat, hard-boiled eggs, ribs, brownies, yogurt…

-Yogurt is unbelievably easy in this pot of gold.
+Yogurt is unbelievably easy in this magic pot (I renamed it).

-Here’s a step-by-step on how to make raw milk yogurt in your InstantPot
+Here’s a step-by-step on how to make raw milk yogurt in your MagicPot er InstantPot

 You’ll need: